 When deciding what kind of morning work you want your students to complete, there are a lot of factors to consider.
 Will students be able to complete it independently?
 Will they need help?
 Will they finish it too quickly?

-However you decide to set up your morning routine, the most important thing is that you have a plan and are prepared to teach it.
-And of course, have your students practice, practice, and practice some more!!
+However you decide to set up your classroom morning routine, the most important thing is that you have a plan before the first day of school so that you can have your students practice.